4210-Capstones/touchless-kiosk-raspy-net/docs/requirement-analysis/01-stakeholder-identification/pod-8/stakeholder-student-leader.md

 As a student leader, I want students to be able to register for club events to get an idea of how many people to expect.

 As a student leader, I want students to be able to get in contact with organizers quickly if they need to.

+As a student leader, I would like to receive student feedback on events.

+As a student leader, I would like an easy way for other students and faculty to request a collaboration.

+As a student leader, I would like students without social media to see that my organization is alive and thriving.

+As a student leader, I would like to advertise board elections.